cmrfrd/Going-dutch-on-the-GPU/README.md

 ### 2. Bring up the VM with PCI passthrough and setup `nvidia-docker` and `cuda` inside

-Once your GPU(s) have been saved and plugins installed, bring up the vagrant machine and run the `nvidia-docker` + `cuda` setup script.
+Once the GPU(s) have been saved and plugins installed, bring up the vagrant machine and run the `nvidia-docker` + `cuda` setup script.

 ``` shell